 - school-based apprenticeships and traineeships.

-Information about VET options available to students can be obtained by contacting the relevant school or visiting the www.training.gov.au website.
+Information about VET options available to students can be obtained by contacting the relevant school or visiting www.training.gov.au.

-Visit the Queensland Curriculum and Assessment Authority website for information about VET courses that can contribute towards a Queensland Certificate of Education and VET in schools programs in Queensland.
+For information about VET courses that can contribute towards a Queensland Certificate of Education (QCE), visit the QCAA website.

 Curriculum to Year 10 in South Australia